 At the Forefront of Medicine

-Two additional Adult Specialties, Geriatrics and Neurology and Neurosurgery and Seven high performing procedures or conditions were also ranked — Heart Failure, Aortic Valve Surgery, Heart Bypass Surgery, COPD, Lung Cancer, Colon Cancer Surgery, and Knee Replacement Surgery.
+Four additional Adult Specialties, Cardiology and Cardiac Surgery, Neurology and Neurosurgery, Geriatrics and Orthopaedics and Twelve high performing procedures or conditions were also ranked — Heart Failure, Aortic Valve Surgery, Heart Attack, Heart Bypass Surgery, COPD, Lung Cancer, Colon Cancer Surgery, Diabetes, Kidney Failure, Knee Replacement Surgery, Pneumonia and Stroke.

 According to U.S. News & World Report's 2021 “Best Grad Schools” survey results, the Pritzker School of Medicine is the highest-ranked medical school for research and primary care in Illinois.
 Nationally, Pritzker is ranked for research (#17) and for primary care training (#24).